Best daily deals

 The king of the ANC pack extends its reign

-The Sennheiser MOMENTUM 4 Wireless is a competent runner-up
+The Sennheiser MOMENTUM 4 Wireless have a long battery life

 A man wears the Sennheiser MOMENTUM 4 Wireless around his neck while outside.

-For $350 USD, this is a very good headset but it doesn’t have the best ANC performance.
+For ~$350, this is a very good headset, but it doesn’t have the best ANC performance.

 Sennheiser has airplanes in mind with the MOMENTUM 4 Wireless.
 The first sign that Sennheiser has designed the headphones for flying is the airplane adapter included in the package for use with the detachable 2.5mm to 3.5mm cable.
 While the MOMENTUM 4 Wireless does not have class redefining ANC on tap, it still cancels out a lot of environmental noise.
-In our review, we found the MOMENTUM 4 Wireless feels comfortable with glasses, and the leatherette and fabric combination works well for longer listening sessions.
+Our review found that the MOMENTUM 4 Wireless feels comfortable with glasses, and the leatherette and fabric combination works well for longer listening sessions.

-With an awe-inspiring battery life of 56 hours and 21 minutes, the MOMENTUM 4 Wireless is at the ready for several trips without needing a top up charge.
-That the case has ample storage and some rigidity to protect your investment does not go unnoticed either, even though the headset lacks hinges to fold down.
-For many, it’s the excellent sound quality of the MOMENTUM 4 Wireless that pushes the Sennheiser cans to the forefront.
-In addition, the AAC, SBC, and extensive aptX support (aptX, aptX HD, and aptX Adaptive) means you don’t need to concern yourself as to whether latency will crop up as an issue with videos.
+With an awe-inspiring battery life of 56 hours and 21 minutes, the MOMENTUM 4 Wireless is ready for several trips without needing a top-up charge.
+The fact that the case has ample storage and some rigidity to protect your investment does not go unnoticed, even though the headset lacks hinges to fold down.
+For many, the MOMENTUM 4 Wireless’s excellent sound quality pushes the Sennheiser cans to the forefront.
+In addition, the AAC, SBC, and extensive aptX support (aptX, aptX HD, and aptX Adaptive) means you don’t need to be concerned about whether latency will crop up as an issue with videos.

 Sennheiser MOMENTUM 4 Wireless